How hydrodynamic interactions alter polymer stretching in turbulence: Stretching statistics amidst HI

 Figures~\ref{fig:persist}(a-c) present the PDFs of the persistence time in coiled states, $t_\mathrm{coil}$, for twenty-bead chains with (a) $\Wistar = 0.3$, (b) $\Wistar = 0.5$, and (c) $\Wistar = 1.0$.
-The exponential-tailed distributions are seen to shift significantly towards larger values of $t_\mathrm{coil}$ as $\h$ is increased.
+In the presence of HI, the PDF continues to have an exponential tail and broadens so that the probability of experiencing larger values of $t_\mathrm{coil}$ increases significantly as $\h$ is increased.
 The same is true for the PDFs of the persistence time in stretched states, $t_\mathrm{str}$, as seen in Figs.~\ref{fig:persist}(d-f).
 Clearly, HI does increase the time for migrating between coiled and stretched states.
 This effect is inline with HI inducing an effective conformation-dependent drag.

-In Fig.~S3 of the supplemental material, we present the persistence time PDFs for ten-bead chains and for dumbbells \citep{supplement}.
+In Fig.~S3 of the SM, we present the persistence time PDFs for ten-bead chains and for dumbbells \citep{supplement}.
 As expected from the discussion in Sec.~\ref{sec:db-vs-chain}, the results for dumbbells are opposite to those for chains, with HI-endowed dumbbells taking less time to migrate between shrunk and stretched states.
 The results for ten-bead chains are similar to those for twenty-bead chains, but with weaker effects of HI owing to the reduction of the number of beads.